sonderkraftfahrzeug43/CSCI201L_Group_Project/README.md

 # CSCI201L_Group_Project
-I started the login page to continue working on it you can just create a dynamic web project and add the jsp and css also add a folder called Images with the two images in web content
+I started the login and registration pages to continue working on it you can just create a dynamic web project and add the jsp and css files also add the folders Images and Fonts in WebContent